couchbase/sync_gateway/service/README.md

 ```

 This script creates an init service to run a sync_gateway instance.
-If you want to install more than one service instance
-create additional services with different names.

 The shell script must be run using the root account or using 'sudo' from a non privilaged account.